Classic Skillet Cornbread is one of the most important staples in any Southern Home. It's simple and easy to make and tastes oh-so delicious!

 - baking soda

 We keep bacon drippings on hand all the time (every good Southerner will have a mason jar or a bacon grease jar close at hand).
-Then, of course, you want to use self-rising cornmeal mix.
+Then, of course, you want to use a self-rising cornmeal mix.
 My favorite has always been Martha White.

 To start, you are just going to add your bacon drippings to your cast iron skillet and allow it to heat up in a 400-degree oven.
 When you do this, it allows the mixture to sizzle the moment you place it in the skillet.